How Death cover can help

 Death cover can provide financial support for your family should the worst happen.
 It can help cover expenses like:

-• family-related costs, such as education
+• rent or mortgage payments• family-related costs, such as education

 • funeral costs